 Straight ahead, a dishwasher sat with its front panel completely missing.
 Under the counter, I noticed ant baits tucked along the floorboards.

 I stepped farther in, trying to stay upbeat.
 Maybe it just needed a good airing out.
-But as I walked across the chipped, uneven flooring, that hopeful voice in my head was already starting to go quiet.
+But as I walked across the unusually chipped, and beat up flooring, that hopeful voice in my head was already starting to go quiet.

 Photo above: The sofa that was said to sleep two people – and had no bedding.